 The interview dataset will be entered into Nvivo and a thematic analysis will be conducted using a modified grounded theory approach and the techniques of constant comparison and memo usage (66).
 The data will be open coded initially with two researchers independently coding the first two interviews to check that the tags assigned to data extracts are comprehensive.
 A coding framework will be developed from these open codes and a tree structure produced in Nvivo to facilitate the identification of categories and sub-categories.
 These categories will be flexible and an iterative approach to this first stage of analysis will incorporate going backwards and forwards between transcripts, codes and categories as new codes are identified in later interviews.
 When the dataset has been coded a more conceptual analysis will be conducted using a mind map approach (67).
-This will involve selecting particularly rich and relevant categories and translating the data in each into mind maps to allow us to generate themes, make links, identify patterns and visualise the data in a less linear way.
+This will involve selecting particularly rich and relevant categories and translating the data in a less linear way.
 Meaning, action and process will be used as an interpretive analytic lens to understand how participants understand and make sense of their lives, their actions and interactions.
 The documentary review will again use framework analysis to allow us to identify commonalities and differences across this dataset.